-As part of the charge from its current National Science Foundation award, under the Advancing Informal STEM Learning program (no. DRL-1612739), the Center for Advancement of Informal Science Education (CAISE) is charged with exploring opportunities for synergy among those who conduct and/or study informal STEM learning (ISE) and science communication and public engagement activities (SciComm).
+As part of the charge from the National Science Foundation, under the Advancing Informal STEM Learning program (DRL-1612739), CAISE explored opportunities for synergy among those who conduct and/or study informal STEM learning (ISE) and science communication and public engagement activities (SciComm).

 Task Force Leadership:

 - Jamie Bell, Project Director and Principal Investigator, CAISE

 - Kevin Crowley, Professor, Learning Sciences and Policy, University of Pittsburgh, and co-Principal Investigator, CAISE